As a boarding school or hostel you have some duties for your students who get ABSTUDY Fares Allowance and need to travel home.

 - planned school events, such as sporting carnivals and school or religious camps

-- culturally significant events that require student participation
+- culturally significant events that needs student participation

 - festivals, shows or social events such as formals

-- participation in other extracurricular activities that require the involvement of selected students over the school holiday period
+- participation in other extracurricular activities that needs the involvement of selected students over the school holiday period

-We will not approve changes to booked travel unless there are exceptional circumstances.
+We won’t approve changes to booked travel unless there are exceptional circumstances.

 Exceptional circumstances may include when the student:

-- cannot travel due to an illness or injury, or due to the death or funeral of an immediate family member
+- can’t travel due to an illness or injury, or due to the death or funeral of an immediate family member

-- needs to participate in a significant cultural event
+- needs to take part in a significant cultural event

 - needs to change their travel destination because their parents have recently moved

-- is selected for extracurricular activities such as a sporting or religious event after their travel was booked
+- needs to change their travel plans because of selection for extracurricular activities such as a sporting or religious event after booking their travel.

-It is important that students travel on the date we arranged to avoid penalties.
-If a student cannot travel due to exceptional circumstances, call us immediately on Freecall™1800 132 317.
-We need at least 24 hours notice to cancel travel arrangements.
+It’s important students travel on the date we arranged to avoid penalties.
+If a student can’t travel due to exceptional circumstances, call us immediately on Freecall™1800 132 317.
+We need at least 24 hours notice to change travel arrangements.

-If you need us to cancel a student's travel arrangements, call us immediately on Freecall™1800 132 317.
+If a student can’t travel due to exceptional circumstances and you need us to cancel a student's travel arrangements, call us immediately on Freecall™1800 132 317.
 We need at least 24 hours notice to cancel travel arrangements.

-We will not rebook the travel.
-You or the parent or guardian will need to book and pay for the student's travel and, if eligible, seek reimbursement from us.
+If the travel was cancelled due to exceptional circumstances, we can rebook the travel.
+If the travel was cancelled for any other reason, we won’t rebook the travel.
+You or the parent or guardian will need to book and pay for the travel and, if eligible, seek reimbursement from us.

 Reimbursement of fares

-If you pay for a journey undertaken by an ABSTUDY secondary school student who qualifies for ABSTUDY Fares Allowance, we will reimburse the cost of the trip at the ABSTUDY Fares Allowance rate.
+If a student qualifies for ABSTUDY Fares Allowance and you pay for their trip, we’ll reimburse the cost at the ABSTUDY Fares Allowance rate.
 The amount will be the lesser of the:

 - actual cost of the trip

-To claim reimbursement of travel costs, complete and submit an ABSTUDY Fares Allowance Claim:
+To claim reimbursement, complete and submit an ABSTUDY Fares Allowance Claim:

-- in person at your nearest service centre, or
+- in person at a service centre, or

 - by post to: